santoshrajan/frpjs/readme.md

 )
 ```

-First, we create touchstart, touchmove and touchend event streams on the container element and combine them into a single stream using merge.
+First, create touchstart, touchmove and touchend event streams on the container element and combine them into a single stream using merge.

 ```
+...
     dom.touchStart(container),
     frp.merge(dom.touchMove(container)),
     frp.merge(dom.touchEnd(container)),
+...
 ```

-Then, map over the event stream and pick out the event type, x position and timestamp from each event.
+Then, map over the combined event stream and pick out the event type, x position and timestamp from each event.

 ```
+...
     frp.map(event => ({
         type: event.type,
         pageX: getPageX(event),
         time: event.timeStamp
     })),
+...
 ```

 Finally, using fold, copy the start x position and start time from each touchstart to their corresponding touchmove and touchend events.
-Calculate the current displacement and add a slideIndex to hold the index of the current slide.
+Calculate the current displacement and add a `slideIndex` to hold the index of the current slide.

 ```
+...
     frp.fold((prev, curr) => {
         curr.startX = (curr.type == "touchstart") ? curr.pageX : prev.startX
         curr.startTime = (curr.type == "touchstart") ? curr.time : prev.startTime